AlvioRomano/ARCyberSec75/README.md

 # ⚠️ THE PURPOSE OF THIS SCRIPT!

 This scrit is intended simply as an idea of how one can Monitor Log FIles.
-NOT for Use in a Security Environment / Workplace!
+It's NOT for Use in a Security Environment!

 # FEATURES